metasikander/www.BitcoinHivemind.com/_posts/2016-11-08-betting-on-elections.md

 Let us also assume total non-influence: you have no idea how your friends plan to vote, no binding vote-commitments, no pre-votes, no campaigning (in fact, no talking at all).
 Votes will be cast with perfect privacy, and the answer will be revealed to all parties simultaneously.

-With all outside influences removed, and no other prsent, it seems we must have reached a situation of 'majority rule'.
+With all outside influences removed, and no others present, it seems we must have reached a situation of 'majority rule'.
 Right?

 Wrong.